This growth isn’t a quick sprint driven by government investment, but lasting, sustainable growth that will drive our district into the future.

 The Midtown Ballot for Re-Election is now running until 27 February 2020.

-BEE Midtown is two Business Improvement Districts (BID) representing over 400 businesses in EC1 and WC1.
+Midtown BID is two Business Improvement Districts (BID) representing over 400 businesses in EC1 and WC1.
 We were established to drive long term sustainable commercial and social growth.

 A Business Improvement District is an organisation which represents individual businesses and their collective views and are governed by Boards with Directors from the local business community.
 BIDs are funded by an additional levy on business rates.